Postdoctoral Researcher, she/her

 Email: cbeech@princeton.edu

+I completed my PhD at the University of Pennsylvania, working with Dan Swingley in the Penn Infant Language Center, and members of John Trueswell’s Language Learning Lab.
 My research has been supported by interdisciplinary training in Computational Approaches to the Neuroscience of Audition and Communication (T32DC016903) and the Language and Communication Sciences (certificate program), as well as an NIH NRSA Predoctoral Fellowship (F31HD113235).
-I am also affiliated with MindCORE, and collaborate with members of John Trueswell’s Language Learning Lab.

 Beech, C., & Swingley, D. (Under review).
 Phonological representation in English-learning infants’ word comprehension.